schwid/hugo-schwid/content/posts/21-leetcoding-challenge.md

 +++
 date = "2020-04-21"
-title = "Leftmost Column with at Least a One" slug = "Leftmost Column with at Least a One" tags = [] categories = []
+title = "Leftmost Column with at Least a One" slug = "21 leetcoding challenge" tags = [] categories = []
 +++